blues270/CSPROJECT/README.md

 streamlined travel booking experience to users in a professional way and will mark Budget Breeze reliable and user friendly.

-1. Type of Data -
+1. Type of Data - Flight Ticket Data
+   Purpose: To save credentials and show a preview of your given data within a template of a ticket
+   Structure in JSON Format:
+   {
+   "Name": "text-string",
+   "Ticket_Number": "text-string"

+   "Baggage Allowance": "integer, lbs"
+   "Payment Method": "Cash or Card"
+   "Breakdown of Costs": "text-string"
+   }